python-programming-1/homework-3-wyze0108/README.md

 https://en.wikipedia.org/wiki/Collatz_conjecture

 1. Write a function named collatz() that takes in one parameter, maybe call it 'num'.
 2. If the number is even, then collatz should print and return the num // 2.
-If the number is off, collatz() should print the and return 3 * num + 1
+If the number is odd, collatz() should print and return 3 * num + 1
 3. Write a program that lets a user type in an integer and keeps calling collatz on that number until the function returns 1.
 4. Wrap your program with Try and Except statements to catch if a user tries to type a non-integer value like 'cat'.
 The error you'll get will be usually ValueError if you pass an string to an int() function like int('cat')